EARLY JOURNEY OF LIFE

 Outcome

-EJOL has been packaged to be implemented in all 84 communes (in-person model) and 109 communes (hybrid model) of Ha Nam province.
-The Clustered randomized control trial implemented in 2018 – 2020 (in-person model) indicated that children in the intervention arm had on average, statistically significantly higher Cognitive, Motor and Language Development scores than those in the control arm.
+The impact of EJOL was evaluated through a clustered randomized controlled trial conducted from 2018 to 2021.
+Results showed that children in the intervention arm had on average, statistically significantly higher Cognitive, Motor and Language Development scores than those in the control arm.
 The Social-Emotional Development score was higher in the intervention than the control arm, but the difference did not reach statistical significance.

 Parents' behaviour changes were presented by HOME score.
 The HOME Inventory scores were significantly higher for the intervention than the control arms.
-Responsive care, learning materials, parental involvement and variety of activities, each a focus of the Learning Club innovation have been influenced positively.
+Responsive care, learning materials, parental involvement and variety of activities, each a focus of the Learning Club innovation have been influenced positively (Participant feedback).

-The national Minisry of Health allowed RTCCD to introduce the EJOL models to health managers of 35 provinces in a Training of Trainer course in October 2022.
+The national Ministry of Health Viet Nam allowed RTCCD to introduce the EJOL model to provincial health managers of 35 provinces (out of former 64 provinces of Viet Nam) in October 2022.

-In January 6, 2023, the Ministry of Health Vietnam approved the National Guideline on Early Childhood Development Examination and Counselling for Children 0-5 years, version for health workers.
-EJOL team lead the national guideline development and EJOL education package is referred as the learning source for parents, to be recommended by health workers nation-wide.
+On January 6, 2023, the Ministry of Health approved the National Guideline on Early Childhood Development Examination and Counselling for Children 0-5 years, designed for health workers.
+The EJOL team led the development of this guideline, and the EJOL education package is now officially recommended as a learning resource for parents across the country.
+On January 6, 2023, the Ministry of Health approved the National Guideline on Early Childhood Development Examination and Counselling for Children 0–5 Years,

 Innovation Communication Channels

 EJOL had social media channels - YouTube, Fanpage, and website - to support families and facilitators to address emerging concerns.
-New topics was made in video clips by national experts and posted on YouTube and shared with the EJOL Zalo club group.
+New topics was made in videos by national experts and posted on YouTube and shared with the EJOL Zalo club group.

 Special Thanks to Our Financial Supporters